 However, tasers do this by firing two barbed darts which stick into the attacker and form an electrical circuit.

-However, they are also quite expensive, and civilian models are limited to a 5-foot range.
+While they’re very effective self-defense weapons, they are also quite expensive.
+Additionally, civilian models are limited to a 5-foot range.

-The good news is that the company will replace any taser components used in self defense, free of charge!
+The good news is that most companies will replace any taser components used in personal defense, free of charge!

 Kubatons and Tactical Pens – Best Self Defense Weapon for Keychains

-You don’t need to carry around a large baton to thwack someone with a heavy blow.
+You don’t need to carry around a large baton to thwack someone with a heavy blow, thanks to Kubatons.